precious36/National_Library_Information_System/README.md

 - Validate issued JWT tokens.
 - Create use is not protected but its needs RoleId, departmentID, LibraryID which can be access from the database
 - the alraedy existing user credential are Email: pmvula@gmail.com, Password: mvula
+- login and use the returned token and put it in autherise header
+- now yuo can test rests of the endpoints

 #### Authorization
 - Access secure endpoints without a token (should return `401 Unauthorized`).